dkazanc/TomoPhantom/README.md

 ```
 conda install -c httomo tomophantom
 ```
-Please see more detailed information on [installation](INSTALLATION.md) and development environments.
+Please see more detailed information on <a href="https://dkazanc.github.io/TomoPhantom/howto/installation.html">Installation</a> and development environments.

-#### License:
-TomoPhantom is released under [Apache License v.2](http://www.apache.org/licenses/LICENSE-2.0).
-Note that some demos where ['ASTRA-toolbox'](http://www.astra-toolbox.com/) is used are of GPLv3 license and also BSD-3 license for [TomoPy](http://tomopy.readthedocs.io/en) package.

 ### Related software projects on GitHub:
 - [xdesign](https://github.com/tomography/xdesign) XDesign is an open-source Python package for generating configurable simulation phantoms for benchmarking tomographic image reconstruction.